THE CHIEF EXECUTIVE OFFICER RECOMMENDS THE FOLLOWING

 - Parents/Legal guardians may request appropriate grade-level curriculum materials and textbooks from the neighborhood school.
 If the school provides grade-level curriculum materials and textbooks, the parents/legal guardians will be required to pay all school fees related to the curriculum materials and textbooks received from the neighborhood school unless they qualify for and obtain a waiver of the fees pursuant to the Policy Regarding Waiver of School Fees.

-- Additional Documents from Parents/Legal Guardians.
-Parents/Legal guardians are requested to submit the following documents annually:
+Additional Documents from Parents/Legal Guardians.
+Parents/Legal guardians are requested to submit documents annually as posted on the Homeschooling website

 - The Chief Education Office or designee within the Chicago Public Schools (“CPS”) may, with the cooperation of the parents/legal guardians, determine whether the homeschool provides an education at least commensurate with the standards prescribed for the public schools.
 Parents/Legal guardians may be asked to cooperate with this determination process annually.